QQuinn03/QQuinn03/README.md

 I started to learn python myself for several months, it was not easy because nothing made sense in the beginning, even the task of writing a for loop to find a smallest number from a sequence took me half day to figure out.

-Now I am studying computer science as a mster student.
+Now I am studying computer science as a graduate student.
 Motivation, perservence and hard working dirve me to go far.